 Local authorities across England are required to evidence this every year on 30 October — on Right to Build Day.

 If you are thinking about taking on a self build or custom build project, then make sure you are up to speed on the Right to Build scheme and how it can help.
 This guide explains what you need to know.

 What is the Right to Build?

-As part of the Housing and Planning Act 2016, local authorities are now required to help find land for those who have an interest in building their own home.
-This is done through the Right to Build register.
+As part of the Housing and Planning Act 2016, local authorities are required to help find land for those who have an interest in building their own home.
+This is done through the Right to Build registers.

 In Northern Ireland, land supply has always been much less of an issue and 15% of all new homes are commissioned by their owners, compared with 8% or so across the UK.

 How do I Register for the Right to Build?

 Anyone who is interested in building their own home is invited to register via your local authority website, or on the Right to Build Portal (a site set up by NaCSBA).

 To eligible to register, you need to be: